Axiomata

 The Wound

-The tension trembles in your bicep.
-The string bites.
+Tension trembles in your bicep as the string bites.
 Shoulder blades press together until the muscle between them screams.
 The bow wants to close.
 Your body wants to let it.
 Every tendon begs for the snap that ends this.
 You hold.
 The bow holds you back.
 The draw deepens.
-Your elbow slides past the point of return.
-Your anchor settles against your jaw, and the pressure becomes hush – the held breath before thunder.
+Your elbow slides past the point of no return.
+Your anchor settles against your jawbone, and held pressure becomes a holy hush – held breath before thunder.
 The string you pull against is the only force that can throw the arrow.
-Your fingers open.
 The string whips forward.
 The arrow is gone.
 You exhale.
-Your arm drops, suddenly light, as you watch distance collapse.
+Your arm drops, suddenly light, as you watch the distance fold.

 The Path

-This is the flight you feared would never come.
 You feared the taut string, mistook the bent wood for a cage.
-Now you understand: the bow was never the cage.
+The bow was never the cage.
 The flinch was.
 You fit nock to string.
 You pull.
 The wood groans.
 Sweat stings your eyes.
 Your sight wavers over the target.
 The bow trembles.
-The string's complaint thins to a hum – taut, gathered.
+The string's complaint thins to a gathered hum.
 There.
 The exact instant the draw stops becoming power and starts becoming damage.
 Your fingers open.
 The release is so clean your mind arrives late.
 The target shudders.
-In your grip, the bow is no longer cage.
-Only reach.
+In your grip, the bow is still trembling.

 The Shadow

 The hand can fail the bow by releasing too soon, or never releasing at all.
-She held once until something deeper than muscle gave way – trust that tension would resolve into flight.
+The Gentle held once until muscle gave way; she no longer trusts that tension resolves into flight.
 Her hands learnt the flinch before her mind could argue.
 Now, each time the string cuts into her fingers, her hands spring open before the ache arrives.
 She nocks another.
 Pulls.
 Releases early, every time.
 The arrows fly clean and short.
 Her hands stay uncalloused.
-She spends her life striking only what requires nothing of her.
-She dies with a thousand arrows strewn between her and every target that ever mattered – each one released a breath too soon, her body still flinching from a teacher turned to dust. ⧫ The Ever-Drawing learns a different lesson from the same string.
+She spends her life hitting only the targets that demand nothing of her draw.
+She dies with arrows strewn between her and every target that ever mattered – each one released a breath too soon. ❖ The Poised learns a different lesson from the same string.
 He pulls – and holds.
 Not yet, he whispers.
-He falls in love with the threshold.
+He freezes on the threshold.
 As long as he holds, the arrow stays perfect.
 As long as he holds, he cannot miss.
 He has watched arrows fly.
 They land, and then they are only sticks in dirt.
 The wood warps and the limbs forget their spring.
-The anchor blooms a crescent bruise along his jaw.
+A crescent bruise blooms along his jaw.
 At dusk he stands alone, bow drawn, eyes watering.
 His arm has stopped shaking.
 It has simply locked.
 They find him at dawn, still standing, still drawn.
-He has preserved the potential of the shot by refusing to take it.
+Arrow perfect.
+Bow frozen.
+Target untouched.

 The Cut